Women’s History Month: 4 Women Who’ve Changed the Face of Dentistry

 As a dentist, physician, and author of many scientific articles, Vida loved focusing on the little details.
 She firmly believed dentistry was the same as medicine and it deserved the same foundation as anatomy, histology, embryology, and physiology instead of focusing on the mechanical side of it.

 Because of this firm belief, she pushed for better science classes in dental schools and even earned a medical degree in addition to her dental degree.
-She taught at several hospitals in Chicago and ran a dental practice in Rogers Park, Illinois, keeping meticulous details on her patients, treatments, and fees.
+She taught at several hospitals in Chicago and ran a dental practice in Rogers Park, Illinois, keeping meticulous details on her patients, dental treatments, and fees.

 Want to learn more about Vida?